 3440 C St, Sacramento, CA 95816

+Right across the street from the Diagnostic Pathology Medical Group in Sacramento, you’ll find the Orphan Breakfast House.
 This local haunt serves exceptional Tamales with delicious avocado, beans, and a perfectly fried egg.
 If you have a sweet tooth, you can’t go wrong with their Cinnamon French Toast.

 Brunch purists will like Orphan Breakfast House’s homemade pancakes and strong coffee.
 If you’re feeling adventurous, try a savory spin on your pancakes by opting for Orphan Breakfast House’s cheese, bacon, and jalapeno topping.

 You will be hard-pressed to find something you don’t love at Orphan Breakfast House, from classic fare to unique spins on breakfast foods.